 Older pets, large breed dogs, and animals with special needs, behavioral issues, injuries, or illnesses are the first to die when a shelter reaches capacity.
-In some cases, an incoming animal might have as little as three days to be adopted or put to death.
+An incoming animal might have as little as three days to be adopted or put to death.

-No shelter wants to kill animals, but when the supply of available adopters is outpaced by the shelter’s capacity to house and care for homeless pets in its community in a safe and legal manner euthanasia is typically the result.
+Sadly, euthanasia is often the result when the supply of adopters is outpaced by the shelter’s capacity to care for homeless pets in a safe and legal manner.
 This is equally the case if transports to shelters that have capacity are not available.

 Other organizations are limited-admission, meaning they only take in the number and type of animals they can rehome, and do not euthanize for space.
 These are often referred to as “no-kill” shelters, but the label is misleading.

-Still others keep pets for months or even years; some are effectively “never kill.”
+Still others keep pets for months or even years and are effectively “never kill.”
 This in itself can be inhumane because a shelter is a refuge, not a home.
 And animals deteriorate in as little as a few weeks in even the best shelter environments.

 Breed rescues – an option for mixed breeds/mutts as well

-Even if your pet is not a purebred, many breed rescues are open to mixes of the breeds in which they specialize.
-In most cases, breed-specific rescues are foster-based.
+Many breed rescues are open to mixes of the breeds in which they specialize.
+In most cases, these rescues are foster-based.
 This means that if your pet is accepted, she will live in an approved foster family’s home until she is adopted.

 Giving up a beloved dog or cat is heart wrenching.
 If surrender prevention measures are not an option for your situation, remember that a little research and preparation may save you some heartache and lead your pet to a loving, caring forever home.
 We wish you every success if you are faced with this decision.